flucoma/flucoma-docs/doc/BufSines.rst

 :control hopSize:

    The window hop size.
 As sinusoidal estimation relies on spectral frames, we need to move the window forward.
-It can be any size but low overlap will create audible artefacts.
+It can be any size, but low overlap will create audible artefacts.

 :control fftSize: